 Acquisition of Florida Power and Light Company Lands in the East Everglades Expansion Area

-The Draft EIS addressed the potential environmental impacts from the acquisition of FPL land in the park, as well as the indirect impacts that could result from the subsequent construction and operation of transmission lines that could be built by FPL either inside or outside the park as a result of the land acquisition alternative selected.
-The Draft EIS did not identify a preferred alternative as the NPS wanted to obtain public input on the alternatives under consideration to help inform this important decision.
+The EIS addresses the potential environmental impacts from the acquisition of FPL land in the park, as well as the indirect impacts that could result from the subsequent construction and operation of transmission lines that could be built by FPL either inside or outside the park as a result of the land acquisition alternative selected.

-Thank you for your continued interest in Everglades National Park.
+Thank you for your interest in Everglades National Park.

 Brien F. Culhane